chihyangchen/ntu-experiments/modem-utilities/README.md

 ## get-all-modem.py
 ### Description:
     This python script is to get the all quectel RM500Q devices.
-    Process the RM500Q modeules with network interface are quectel0 to quectel3.
+    Process the RM500Q modeules with network interface are qc00 to qc03.
-### Command:
-    python3 ./get-all-modem.py
-    python3 ./get-all-modem.py -h for help

 ## dial-qmi.sh
 ### Description: